ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 ### Folder Structure

 Source code for the NgRx library exists under the `modules/` project folder.
-If you are planning to contribute features and/or bug fixes relating to the library, chances are the code will be found in one of the `modules` sub-folders.
+If you are planning to contribute features and/or bug fixes relating to the library, the code is in one of the `modules` sub-folders.
 These sub-folders mirror, for the most part, the `npm` packages for `@ngrx/*`:

 - `modules/data` > `@ngrx/data`
 - `modules/effects` > `@ngrx/effects`